 - Including College Focus workshops geared toward students who are on-track to graduate but have not yet met college-ready scores on Regents and SAT exams.

-College Now participation is restricted to students registered with the NYCDOE, including registered home schooled students and students with disabilities whose private school tuition is supported by the NYCDOE.
+Participation in College Now is restricted to students registered with the NYCDOE, including registered home schooled students and students with disabilities whose private school tuition or disability services are supported by the NYCDOE.
 The program’s dual enrollment offerings are geared toward 11th and 12th grade students.
-For most college-credit courses, students must meet certain eligibility requirements, most of which are based on exam scores (SAT, PSAT, Regents) and/or GPA (see below).
-The program also offers developmental education courses, pre-college courses, and activities geared toward those high school students who may not meet eligibility requirements for college-credit courses.

 Note: Requirements vary from campus to campus!

 Most of the colleges that participate in College Now follow a fairly standard set of guidelines.
 The only way to know for sure what qualifies you to take a specific course is to contact your high school’s CN liaison or CN staff at the college offering the course.